sina-kakhki/shopping-list/README.md

 # Shopping Lists

-This is a simple single page CRUD (Create, Reade, Update, Delete) app for shopping list
+This is a simple single page CRUD (Create, Reade, Update, Delete) app for shopping list.

 ### To get started